sanyaade-teachings/cloud-connection/README.md

 ### Google Play Games Client (Android & iOS)
 * sign in
 * sign out
-* unlock/reveal/increment achievement
+* unlock/reveal/increment achievements
-* post score to leaderboard
+* submit scores to leaderboards
 * show achievements
 * show leaderboards

-### Dummy Client (Any Platform)
+### Dummy Client (Win32 / vForge)
 This client performs no actions and creates no connections.
 It is used for testing and development.
-This will allow you to build up code in the Win32 platform before testing it out on either iOS or Android.
+This will allow you to prototype code in Win32 & vForge before testing it out on either iOS or Android.
+The Dummy Client attempts to maintain a signed-in/signed-out state and will try to perform authentication callbacks similar to what would be expected in a functional client.
+Calls to methods in the client will output debug information to the Vision log file.

 ## Requirements